Image about how to make bread at home on Biancolievito

 The water temperature will be: 75 (25×3) – 19 -20 – 9 =27°C (81°F)

-Fresh (or dry) Yeast is certainly the easiest and most convenient choice because it is ready-to-use and does not require any particular attention.
-On the contrary, Sourdough needs to be fed with at least 2 to 3 refreshments before being used in the recipe.
-To make bread with Sourdough, I refer you to my article “How much Sourdough to Use,” where I explain how to use this incredible ingredient in bread making.
+Fresh (or dry) Yeast is the easiest and most convenient choice because it is ready to use and requires no particular attention.
+On the contrary, Sourdough must be fed with at least 2 to 3 refreshments before being used in the recipe.
+To make bread with Sourdough, I refer you to my article “How Much Sourdough to Use,” where I explain how to use this incredible ingredient in bread making.

-If you want to use fresh yeast instead, then the correct amount to use depends, once again, on the preparation method you choose.
+If you want to use fresh yeast instead, the correct amount depends again on the preparation method you choose.

 For biga or poolish, the yeast quantity is generally around 1% of the flour weight used for the biga and an additional 0.2% of the weight used on the final dough.